 How will you provide appropriately scaffolded instruction that guides students toward independence and mastery of the skill or content?
 One easy way we like to encompass this gradual release is through the “I Do, We Do, You Do” model.

 In this portion of the lesson, the teacher models and provides direct instruction for the students.
 The teacher explicitly explains what students need to know, showing them exactly how to do whatever is required to successfully obtain the objective or learning target.

 We Do- ‘Scaffolded Student Practice’

 This is a crucial step in the lesson and should not be skipped!
 The teacher and students practice the steps, tasks or skills together.
 During this time, the teacher gradually releases more and more responsibility for learning to the students.
 The teacher also provides feedback along the way that directs students to refer back to the objective or learning target.

 In this portion of the lesson, students perform the steps, task or skill independently to demonstrate their level of mastery towards the lesson objective or learning target.
 The teacher monitors mastery, checks for understanding, and continues to offer feedback to students.

-How will you bring closure to the lesson?
-Consider how you will wrap up the lesson so students are given a chance to revisit the learning target or lesson objective, consolidate learning, and/or make meaning of the work they have just encountered.
+Don’t leave a lesson hanging!
+Consider how you will bring closure to the lesson.
+How will you wrap up the lesson so students are given a chance to revisit the learning target or lesson objective, consolidate learning, and/or make meaning of the work they have just encountered?
 The students are the ones doing this thinking while the teacher takes on a facilitative role.
 The lesson closure also provides a good opportunity to collect formative assessment data that informs the teacher in making instructional decisions about upcoming lessons.